mjakeman/Banshee/README.md

 Additionally, I added `src/Hyena/Hyena.Glue` to provide stub code for certain `Mono` classes/functions with no direct replacement.

+## Build
+You're on your own :)

+### Prerequisites:
+1. Have Gtk in your PATH
+2. Have .NET 5 installed
+3. Initialise submodules recursively
+4. gir.core is located under `src/Hyena/ext/gir.core` - build that first
+5. Hyena is located under `src/Hyena`.
+This is a separate solution, must be **built separately** (i.e. building banshee will not rebuild any Hyena projects, be aware when working on Hyena directly)
+6. Build `ext/mono-addins/Mono.Addins` - Note, the solution file doesn't build mono-addins.
+You need to manually build the Mono.Addins project.
+7. Build `ext/dbus-sharp` - Solution file should work

+### Banshee
+You can now build any of the projects listed under [Status](#status) above.
+Use the dotnet cli where possible to build.
+The solution file has some projects added for easy VS/Rider integration.

 ## External Dependencies
 Banshee depends on `Mono.Addins` and `dbus-sharp`/`dbus-sharp-glib` to build.
 The `Mono.Addins` framework works in some capacity, building for .NET Core